 riding to battle, and as an expression of status and standing in the community.

 Reflecting the enormous economic and social value of the

 horse or horses, therefore, in many instances, stables were complementary to

 the house, or built as close as reasonably possible to it.

-The website Prime Stables, explains that historically stables were far more than just another farm building, but a place in which to keep fed and watered valuable possessions in surroundings that reflected the architectural style and standard of the main house.
+Historically stables were far more than just another farm building, but a place in which to keep fed and watered valuable possessions in surroundings that reflected the architectural style and standard of the main house.
 The horses needed to be kept in the best of condition, to serve as a visible statement of the household’s economic and social standing and status.

 From around the 16th century, Britain entered